concierge/Concierge/doc/ModuleCreation.md

 New modules will be automatically detected and loaded after a restart of the application.
 This can be performed using the special `/restart` command.

 Kassy can also be updated, pulling new pre-installed modules down with it.
 This can be performed using a combination of the `/update` and `/restart` commands.

-### Special Commands
-Please note that special commands cannot be overriden by any other command.

-### Core Modules
-Within Kassy there is the concept of "Core" modules.
-These are modules that provide core functionality of Kassy.
-If possible creating these should be avoided as any incorrect code within them can cause total system failure (traditional modules have additional protections).
-Further they have the ability to access and alter core components of the system that should not ever be required in a traditional module.

-Core modules are located in `core/core_modules`.
-Use existing modules as documentation on how they work - it is subject to frequent change.